ijc8/kilobeat/README.md

 You can run a server with `./run.sh`; this requires some Python 3 dependencies, as listed in `requirements.txt`.
 Watch this space for a public server.

 ### Security notice
 In online mode, other players can run arbitrary Javascript in your browser.
 As far as I am aware this is relatively low-risk, as JS runs in a sandbox, the application does not request any permissions beyond playing audio, and the user code is trapped inside an AudioWorklet (and thus can't call `alert()`, send HTTP requests, or access the main thread's memory).
-Of course, the security of all this depends on [the security of your browser](https://security.stackexchange.com/q/198780), so play with others at your own risk.
+That said, the security of all this depends on [the security of your browser](https://security.stackexchange.com/q/198780), so play with others at your own risk.

 ## Offline mode
 Offline mode is just like online mode, except that you can play all the instruments yourself, so to speak.
 That is, you can create additional offline 'players' and control their expressions and speakers, too, in addition to the one you control in online mode.